 This post, the 14th in a series through Revelation, finds us in the second set of seven judgments.
 We will look into chapters 8 and 9.
-A recording of this post is available on Shofar Durbanville’s Toutube channel.
+A recording of this post is available on Shofar Durbanville’s Youtube channel.

 In our day, it is often easier to imagine God as the Sacrificial Lamb slain for our sins than to see him as the Sovereign Judge over all.
-That is why Revelation 5 reads so much easier than chapters 8 and 9 where the Lord rains down disasters on the earth as his redemptive judgments on sin.
-What do these chapters on divine judgment reveal about God’s character and relation to mankind?
+That is why Revelation 5 reads so much easier than chapters 8 and 9, where the Lord rains down disasters on the earth as his redemptive judgments on sin.
+What do these chapters on divine judgment reveal about God’s character in relation to mankind?

 Yes, your prayers are powerful!
 But do these prayers make a difference?
-Long-term suffering can often lead one to doubt whether God is good, or whether one’s prayers are good.
+Long-term suffering can often lead one to doubt whether God is good, or whether one’s prayers are received and accepted.
 This was certainly the case for these seven churches in Asia minor, the recipients of the Revelation.
-Their prayers did not seem to change their circumstances, because the suffering only intensified over time.
-That is why this hopeful vision of prayers as incense mixed with fire from God’s altar and poured out in wrath on the earth (8:5-6), brought hopeful encouragement that indeed their cries are heard and their prayers are effective.
+Their prayers did not seem to change their circumstances because the suffering only intensified over time.
+That is why this hopeful vision of prayers as incense mixed with fire from God’s altar and poured out in wrath on the earth (8:5-6), brought hopeful encouragement that indeed their cries are heard, and their prayers are effective.
 Christ’s kingdom was advancing by the power of their prayers.
 These disasters that surrounded them were simply “birth pains” of the emerging Kingdom of Christ – all affected by their prayers.

 The next two trumpet judgments point to the woes accompanying the military conquest of an invading army.
-The 5th trumpet blast releases a terrifying army likened to armored locusts (9:1-11) lead by “The Destroyer” (Heb: Abaddon, 9:11).
+The 5th trumpet blast releases a terrifying army likened to armoured locusts (9:1-11) lead by “The Destroyer” (Heb: Abaddon, 9:11).
 The 6th trumpet blast releases a destructive army of 200 million riders on poisonous, fire-breathing horses.
-These two judgments has strong allusions to Joel 2 (compare Joel 2:3-5 to Revelation 9:7-8, 18), a chapter calling for Israel’s repentance from immorality, idolatry and injustice or face destruction by a ravaging army such as this.
+These two judgments have strong allusions to Joel 2 (compare Joel 2:3-5 to Revelation 9:7-8, 18), a chapter calling for Israel’s repentance from immorality, idolatry and injustice or face destruction by a ravaging army such as this.

-Herein we see a third character of God displayed in this chapter, that even in these judgments we see God’s grace.
+Herein we see a third character of God displayed in this chapter, that even in these judgments, we see God’s grace.

 Bringing it home

-May this encourage your heart to pray, “Even so, come Lord Jesus!”
+May this encourage your heart to pray, “Even so, come, Lord Jesus!”